Emergency Doctor Jobs Australia

 Urgent Care Centres

-Urgent care and after-hours medical centres handle lower-acuity presentations in a less pressured environment.
-These roles appeal to emergency-trained doctors who wish to use their clinical skills while working more predictable hours without overnight shifts.
+Urgent care and after-hours centres handle lower-acuity cases in a more controlled environment.
+No overnight shifts, more predictable hours.
+These roles suit emergency-trained doctors who want to apply their skills without the intensity of a full ED roster.

 Retrieval and Aeromedical Services